OHDSI/RcppXsimd/cran-comments.md

 * solaris 10, R-patched (experimental)

 ## R CMD check results
-* There were no ERRORs, WARNINGs or NOTEs.
+* There were no ERRORs, WARNINGs or NOTEs on most systems.
+* On windows, we see:
+		Compilation used the following non-portable flag(s):
+		'-mavx' '-mfma' '-msse4.2'
+  which is as expected.

 ## Downstream dependencies
 There are currently no downstream dependencies.